 What are your predictions for next year and how will these impact corporate reorganisations in your jurisdiction (for example, expected trends or pending legislation)?

-Business uncertainty is likely to continue for the foreseeable future given the impact of the pandemic.
-We anticipate an uptick in activity as the coronavirus pandemic and the continuing impact of Brexit continue to act as drivers for corporate reorganisations.
+Business uncertainty is likely to continue for the foreseeable future given the current economic and political environment.
+We anticipate increased carve-out transactions and asset disposals, both of which are likely to involve corporate reorganisations.